vdhamer/Photo-Club-Hub/.github/README.md

     - `level3URL` is URL to a file containing the selected portfolio images made by this particular member in the context of a given photo club.
     - `membershipStartDate` is the date when the member joined the club.
     - `membershipEndDate` is the date when the member left the club.
 If the member is a current member, it is best to omit this date.
-    - `keywords` is a list of keywords describing what the photographer is mainly known for.
+    - `expertises` is a list of expertises the photographer is mainly known for.
-The list of strings at `Level 2` is used to define the applicable keywords.
+The list of strings at `Level 2` is used to define the applicable expertises.
-It doesn't define how they are displayed because multi-language versions of keywords are defined in `Level 0`.
+It doesn't define how they are displayed because multi-language versions of expertises are defined in `Level 0`.
 Example: the input identifier "Landscape" that can be associated with a given photographer in the `Level 2` file can be translated (using Level 0 data) to "Landschaft" in German or "Landscape" in "English".
 The identifier should preferably match the English translation for practical reasons but, technically speaking, doesn't need be.
-Question: so what happens if a keyword string in a `Level2.json` file does _not_ occur in the list of keywords in the `Level0.json` file?
+Question: so what happens if an expertise string in a `Level2.json` file does _not_ occur in the list of expertises in the `Level0.json` file?
 Answer: it is shown as an error (gray?) in the user interface, thus prompting the user to fix the issue.
-The keyword reverts to the standard color as soon as that problem is resolved.
+The expertise reverts to the standard color as soon as that problem is resolved.
 Rationale: you might enter a typo ("Landscapes" instead of "Landscape").
 But it also signals a "non-standard" term (e.g., using "Scenery" or "Desert" instead of "Landscape").
 </p>

-> Note that the `birthday`, `website`, `isDeceased`, `photographerImage`, and `keywords` fields are technically special
+> Note that the `birthday`, `website`, `isDeceased`, `photographerImage`, and `expertises` fields are technically special
 > because they describe the photographer - and not the photographer in the context of a particular club membership.
 > Usually this doesn't matter, but it can show up if the photographer is associated with **multiple** clubs,
 > each with its own level2.json file (for example, a former photo club and the current photo club).